francescapunzetti/NST-histological-images/README.md

 `NST.py` is the Neural Style Transfer python script.
   All the parameters are set in order to obtain the best result for the generated images.

- `SSIM.py` calculate the Structural Index Similarity between the generated image and the original stained one.
+ `SSIM.py` calculates the Structural Index Similarity between the generated image and the original stained one.
  ## Installation
  To install the packages usefull for the project clone the repository and use pip:
  ```